AmirrezaFarnamTaheri/MassConfigMerger/docs/tutorial.md

 docker compose up -d
 ```

 The container runs the script once a day by default.
-Set the `MERGE_INTERVAL`
+Set `MERGE_INTERVAL` and
-environment variable in `docker-compose.yml` to change how often it runs.
+`AGGREGATE_INTERVAL` in `docker-compose.yml` to change how often the merger and
+aggregator run.

 ## ✨ Key Features & Use Cases